slate-app/chalk/source/index.html.md

 This template controls the layout and content of `/directors/`.

-Shows a list of all published directors.
+The snippet on the right Shows a list of all published directors, sorted by name.

-If your client would like to control the order of the directors manually, you'll need to create a spotlight.
+If your client would like to control the order of the directors manually, you'll need to create a [spotlight](#spotlights).

 Option  | Parameters
 --- | ---